ericmiguel/tokka/README.md

     db.close()
 ```

+## Docs

+Tokka is almost a syntatic-sugar package wrapping Motor and Pydantic.

+Docstrings and repo samples should be enought to get you running in a few seconds.

 ## Benchmarking

-Formal benchmarks are still necessary, but initial executions showed an impact of less than <0.1s using Tokka.
+Formal benchmarks are still necessary, but initial executions showed an impact of less
+than <0.1s using Tokka.

 ## License